migeed-z/Maximal-Migration/README.md

       sees that at level 3 λx : * . (λy : * . x) x x has migrations [λx : * . (λy : int . x) x x,λx : * . (λy : bool . x) x x]

 Sample programs to run tests on can be found in` src/Examples.hs `.

+### Step 8: Verify Fig 7
+You will see the check:
+**Typecheck (fig 7)**
+This will list all maximal benchmarks and their corresponding types.
+Figure 7 lists the programs *before* migration, and the types *after* migration.
+However, we have already verified that we find the maximal migrations correctly, so it remains to check that the types of those migrations correspond to those in figure 7,

 ### Step 8: Performance